logzio/documentation/docs/user-guide/telemetry-collector/azure-native-integration.md

 * *Optional* - **Resource group name** - The name of the group that's associated with the Azure app you created
 * _Optional_ - **Tags** - You can add tags associated with the sent data for easier analysis and identification

 Next, select the resource type you'd like to send.
-You can select **All services** to send all resource types of the project or manually add the relevant resources from the drop-down list.
+You can select **All services** to send all resource types of the project or manually add the relevant resources from the dropdown list.

 Click **Next** to continue.